obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 Each of these requires a slightly different approach because the parameters appear at different
 positions along the route.
-The main difference is in how the type of the route constructor is
-defined.
+The reason is that when we have a 'non-parameter' route segment, this
+signals that there is a decision to be made as we proceed further down into the route hierarchy.

+- In the case of `code/$solutionA/$solutionB/$solutionC`, we expect the types of the abstract routes to stay consistent as we go from `A` to `B` to `C`. those types can't change.

+- However, in `user/$userId`, we expect that the next path segment could be "repository", or if we had implemented other routes, it could be a different structure with its own subroutes.

 ### In sequence